Today…. today was a day.

 I listen to their breathing as it slows to the rhythm of slumber.
 Watching them sleep my heart fills with so much love it over flows and runs down my cheeks a moment.

-In that moment I centre myself into a space of gratitude.
+In that instant I finally settled deeply into a space of gratitude.

 Arriving late gifted me an intimate couple hours with my girls, entirely free of distraction from party games and friends.